cncf/techdocs/analyses/0012-TUF/analysis.md

 - There is a FAQ and reporting issues sections for troubleshooting.

-- There is a a well detailed API reference for multiple TUF APIs
+- There is a well detailed API reference for multiple TUF APIs

 - README on
   [theupdateframework.io](https://github.com/theupdateframework/theupdateframework.io)